 Indira Gandhi (Anamalai) Wildlife Sanctuary is a 958-square-kilometre tract of forest on the southern reaches of the Cardamom Hills, 37km southwest of the busy junction town of Pollachi.
 Vegetation ranges from shola-grassland to dry deciduous to tropical evergreen, and the sanctuary is home to lion-tailed macaques (black-maned monkeys), gaur, sambar, spotted and barking deer, sloth bear, as well as leopards and tigers.
 Birds such as hornbills and frogmouths are also seen here.
-One of the highlights is taking a trek through the giant creaking stands of bamboo with a guide, and a Forestry Department minibus conducts safari tours on request, and a forty-minute elephant safari is also available.
+It is possible to trek through the giant creaking stands of bamboo with a guide and the Forestry Department also runs safari tours by minibus and elephant safaris.
 For reservations, contact the park reception office.